Potato-Man5/The-Last-of-Spores/README.md

 ## TODO
 Add a timer
 Add a Spore Guard miniboss
-Make Nehter Spreader base have more spreaders and structures Remove permadeath when killed
+Make portal in Nether Spreader base be invincible when spreaders are still intacts

 ## Installation
 Navigate to `%AppData%\Minecraft Legends\internalStorage\premium_cache\` on a Windows installation of the game.
 In each of the `behaviour_packs` and `resource_packs` folders, copy/paste the respective `The_Last_of_Spores-ppack0` for the `behaviour_packs` and `The_Last_of_Spores-ppack1` for the `resource_packs`.